adambard/learnxinyminutes-docs/c.html.markdown

 do to the arguments in the function do not change the value of the original argument where the function was called.

-Use pointers if you need to edit the original argument values.
+Use pointers if you need to edit the original argument values (arrays are always passed in as pointers).

 Example: in-place string reversal
 */